Richard Milhous Nixon was the 37th president of the United States, serving from 1969 to 1974.

 At the start of his junior year in September 1928, Richard Nixon's parents permitted him to transfer to Whittier High School.

-At Whittier, Richard Nixon suffered his first election defeat when he lost his bid for student body president.
+At Whittier, Richard Nixon lost a bid for student body president, his first electoral defeat.

 Nevertheless, Richard Nixon graduated from Whittier High third in his class of 207.